mojodojodev/mojodojo.dev/mojo_team_answers.md

 This is all compile time analysis, not runtime

 In terms of danger, it's not "dangerous", but it requires the ability to reason about logically "inner pointers".
 There are several ways to do this, but one of the most important way is based on the lifetime model.
 Borrows to inner values extend the lifetime of the underlying object in exactly the same way.
-The lifetime model is halfway figured out right now, I'm very confident it will be awesome, but we need to get it all built to really understand the details
+The lifetime model is halfway figured out right now, I'm very confident it will be awesome, but we need to get it all built to really understand the details.

 ### C++ and Mojo use at Modular
 There isn’t a simple answer here, it depends a lot on details.
 For example, the kernel library is all written in Mojo, because C++ is not expressive enough to do what we need.
 No auto tuning, capable but ungainly meta programming system, doesn’t talk to mlir.